DuncanCragg/OnexOS/README.md

 ### Oh, like AR, VR - Spatial Computing?

 Yes.
-Now that we're free from apps, all of our digital property can be easily snapped together within a single, seamless, shared, space.
+Now that we're free from apps, all of our digital property can be easily snapped together within a single, seamless, shared space.

 ### So you build in 3D?

-Yes; here, everything just works like reality.
+Yes.
+Here, everything just works like reality.
 So you have rooms with calendars and notes pinned to the walls.

 ----------------